cni-iisc/cni-website/_opportunities/Research-Associate.md

 solutions that can derive knowledge from evolved networks of the future.

 **Responsibilities:**
-- Assist in designing, implementing, and conducting experiments in the areas of cloud computing, and network performance.
+- Design, implement, and conduct experiments on a testbed
 - Apply quantitative analysis and data modeling techniques to interpret research data, write research reports and scientific papers.
-- Contribute to the development and improvement of software tools, models, and protocols for computer networks and systems.
+- Contribute to the development and evaluation of software tools, models, and algorithms.
 - Collaborate with other team members to contribute to ongoing research projects and initiatives.

 **Qualifications:**
 - Bachelors or master’s degree in Computer Science, Electrical Communication, or related engineering disciplines.
-- A strong understanding of computer networks and Linux operating system.
+- Proficiency in Linux/Unix operating system and shell environment.
-- Proficiency in data structures and algorithms, C/C++ and Python programming, and development tools.
+- Proficiency in data structures and algorithms, C/C++ and Python programming, and development tools (debuggers, git, profilers, etc.).
 - Solid foundation in probability and statistics.
 - Strong problem-solving skills and the ability to think critically and independently.
 - This position is open for freshers as well as experienced candidates.

 **Incentives for joining CNI:**
-- Opportunity to work in a dynamic research environment at the forefront of computer networks and systems.
+- Opportunity to learn the rigor of world-class research through practice.
-- Collaboration with renowned experts in the field.
+- Collaboration with renowned experts (industry and international academia) in the domain.
-- Access to state-of-the-art tools, technology, and resources.
-- Regular opportunities for professional development and skills training.
-- Support for publication in and attendance at relevant conferences and seminars.
+- Attribution for your contributions (research papers and open-source code) to boost your CV.
-- Opportunity to contribute to significant projects with real-world impact.
+- Opportunity to work on contemporary problems with real-world impact in the systems domain.

 **Duration:** This is a grant-funded position and is contingent on funding availability.
 Contracts are typically renewed annually on satisfactory performance.